fastenhealth/fasten-onprem/README.md

 **Fasten securely connects your healthcare providers together, creating a personal health record that never leaves your hands**

-> NOTE: Fasten is a Work-in-Progress and cannot communicate with your actual healthcare providers (yet).
+> NOTE: Fasten is a Work-in-Progress and can only communicate with a limited number of Healthcare Instutions (approx 2000 at last count).
 > Please fill out this [Google Form](https://forms.gle/SNsYX9BNMXB6TuTw6) if you'd like to be kept up-to-date on Fasten

 # Introduction